Dozzeyy/FinTrack/README.md

 ## 🚀 Key Features

 - **Automated SMS Detection:** Automatically parse transaction messages to save you time.
+- **Custom SMS processing rules:** Automate transaction recording by setting up custom SMS parsing rules.
 - **Multi Category:** In same Add transaction screen, pick more than one expense/ income categories to save your time by avoiding creation of multiple entries for the same shopping transaction.
 - **Web App (Basic) :** Creates a local server to record transaction on any devices connected in your local network.
+Export your data directly on your other devices.
 - **WebDAV Support:** Auto sync your database to any WebDAV supported cloud provider with optional E2EE support.
+- **Encryption at rest:** Once turn on Ultra Secure Mode, your App data remains encrypted on your device as soon as you close the app (not just when you backup database).
 - **Biometric Security:** Secure your financial data with Fingerprint, Face ID, or System PIN.
 - **Budgeting System:** Set targets for any category (Daily, Weekly, Monthly, Yearly) and track your progress in real-time.
 - **Advanced Tags:** Organize transactions with multi-select tags for deep analytical insights.
 - **Integrated Calculator:** Perform quick calculations directly within the amount field.
 - **Global Search:** Search through all transaction notes, accounts, categories, and tags instantly.
 - **Dual Number Systems:** Toggle between **Lakhs/Crores** (Indian) and **Millions/Billions** (International) formatting.
+- **Financial insights:** App detects anamolies and notifies user for any unusual spending habits.
+- **Loan management:** Manage loans taken or given with auto recording of entries and alerts during repayment every month.
+- **Credit cards:** Handy if you are having more than 1 credit card.
+Just set up billing cycle and payment due dates, app will construct full credit card dashboard for your review.
+- **Notes:** Comes with built in notes app for easy note taking within app with drawing, checklist and text notes.
+- **Subscription management:** Manage recurring expenses easily.

 - **Database Management:**
     - Full manual and scheduled backups.
     - Export transactions to CSV/Excel.